Deliverability

 Ready to get started?
 At Mailgun, we provide you with shared or dedicated IPs as part of our flexible email delivery service.

-We have four different tiers, starting at $0/month for the first three months on our trial plan.
+We have four different tiers, starting at $0/month on our Free plan.
 For users sending over 100k emails on any of our other plans, which start from $35/month, we provide a dedicated IP address.
 We also provide an IP pool for some of our plans.
 Check out our pricing details to see which plan is right for you.

 In a nutshell